tigerfarm/tigtaskrouterworker/README.md

 # TaskRouter Worker Application Version 3.2

-This application is used by TaskRouter workers to manage their status and reservations.
+This application is used by Twilio TaskRouter workers to manage their status and reservations.

 ## Functionality